Making a vegan diet work

 How to get adequate B12

 Plant foods don't generally contain B12 unless they're fortified.
 Studies have shown that those on a plant-based diet can get B12 through consumption of foods like kimchi, saurkraut, miso, fermented soy products, tempeh, and seaweed.
-This is because the bacterial strains involved in the fermentation process are able to produce B12, which will contribute to maintaining the nervous system and forming red blood cells.
+This is because the the bacterial strains involved in the fermentation process are able to produce B12, which will contribute to maintaining the nervous system and forming red blood cells.

 What vegan supplements should I take?